Home / Chicken Recipes / Sesame Chicken & Napa Cabbage Stir-Fry

-Quick and easy stir fry recipes are the perfect dinner for the busy week-night cook.
-I love the fact that you can squeeze in several servings of vegetables without offending even the pickiest of eaters, and this Sesame Chicken & Napa Cabbage Stir Fry is delicious.
+Quick and easy stir-fry recipes are the perfect dinner for the busy week-night cook.
+I love the fact that you can squeeze in several servings of vegetables without offending even the pickiest of eaters, and this Sesame Chicken & Napa Cabbage Stir-Fry is delicious.
+Our family loves Asian inspired flavors including Filipino Chicken Adobo, Asian Chicken Soup with Cabbage and Healthy Asian Chicken Chopped Salad.
 Cabbage is a nutritional powerhouse just loaded in nutrients and fiber.
 Not to mentions it’s dirt cheap and works well with any number of flavors.
 Break out the wok and try it yourself!

 Ingredients

-- Napa cabbage: Full of fiber and nutrients, it remains a bit crunchy when cooked and absorbs flavors wonderfully.
+• Napa cabbage: Also referred to as Chinese cabbage, it’s full of fiber and nutrients, it remains a bit crunchy when cooked and absorbs flavors wonderfully.

 How to Make Sesame Chicken & Napa Cabbage Stir Fry